 Queensland Country’s commitment to community initiatives continues with today’s opening of their Queensland Country Good for Good Community Grant applications, which will see over $120,000 awarded to not-for-profit community groups across the state.

 So far our partnership with Ronald McDonald House has injected $20,001 in to the Queensland Chapters.
 Your contributions will help this grow.
-This partnership supports children like Rani, aged 17, who spent 105 nights at Ronald McDonald House North Australia after suffering a stroke.
+This partnership supports children like Rani, aged 17, who spent 105 nights at Ronald McDonald House Charities North Australia after suffering a stroke.

 We gave Queenslanders the opportunity to enter a competition to win the ultimate NRL Grand Final trip to Sydney including a Diamond double pass to the game, Sydney Harbour Cruise and spending money.
-Our Member Sophie A from Home Hill was our lucky winner and she has kindly taken the time to share with us her highlights.
+Our Member Sophie A. from Home Hill was our lucky winner and she has kindly taken the time to share with us her highlights.

 Michael is half way through his second year as an open bull rider and has competed in multiple circuits across the country including the Australian Professional Rodeo Association (APRA).
-This weekend he will compete for the first time in the Mount Isa Rodeo, of which Queensland Country are proud Major Sponsors.
+This weekend he will compete for the first time in the Mount Isa Rodeo, of which Queensland Country are a proud Major Sponsor.